 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-The Auditors Report to the Members for the year under review is self-explanatoryand does not contain any qualification.
+The Auditor's Report for the year under review is self-explanatory and does not containany qualification or adverse remarks.

-Based on the recommendation of the Audit Committee and subject to the ratification ofthe remuneration of the Cost Auditors by the Members of the Company the Board ofDirectors of your Company has appointed the following Cost Auditors for conducting theaudit of cost records of the Company for various products for the financial year 2015-16:(i) M/s.
+Based on the recommendation of the Audit Committee and subject to the ratification ofthe remuneration of the Cost Auditors by the Members of the Company the Board ofDirectors of your Company has appointed the following Cost Auditors for conducting theaudit of cost records of the Company for various products for the Financial Year 2017-18:(i) M/s.
 R. K. Patel & Co.
 Cost Accountants For Motors and Pumps (ii) M/s.
 Y.S.
 Thakar & Co.
-Cost Accountants For Engineering Products such as TurbinesGenerators and Relays
+Cost Accountants For Engineering Products such as GeneratorsTurbines Switchgears and Relay Panels

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY